 How To Make Cajun Chicken Stew

-- Transfer the seared chicken to the slow cooker.
+- Step 3.
+Transfer the seared chicken to the slow cooker.
 Add onion, bell pepper, celery, garlic, diced tomatoes, tomato paste, broth, paprika, thyme, and salt.
 Stir well.
 Cover and cook on HIGH for 4 hours or LOW for 6 hours, until the chicken is cooked through and tender.

 ♨️How To Adjust The Heat Level